flowwer-dev/pull-request-stats/README.md

 ## Privacy
 * **No repository data is collected**, stored or distributed by this GitHub action.
 This action is **state-less**.
 * Charts data is send over the URL, and never stored or transmitted anywhere else.
 * [Minimal data](/src/services/telemetry/sendStart.js) is send to Mixpanel in order to improve this action.
-However, you can opt-out using `telemtry` option.
+However, you can opt-out using `telemetry` option.

 ## Usage